How Kids Sea Camp Started

 It all started with a simple idea.

-How Kids Sea Camp started 24 years ago, with a few conversations and some notes on a napkin in a bar on a beach.
+Kids Sea Camp began 25 years ago, with a few conversations and notes scribbled on a napkin in a bar on the beach.
 I thought it should be a simple concept.
 If you have a family, you love the ocean, diving, beaches, snorkeling, and traveling.
-Most importantly, to meet like-minded ocean lovers and their families, you should have someplace to go.
+Most importantly, you should have someplace to meet like-minded ocean lovers and their families.

 Easy right?
 Wrong.
 Most dive shops and resorts didn’t want families on their docks.
 They wanted the easier-to-manage adult diver— show them the boat and the bar, and a week later, they were gone.
-The concept was to have all ages of kids and adults learning to dive, learning to become better divers, and having families meet other families that loved the ocean.
+The concept was to have kids and adults of all ages learn to dive, become better divers, and have families meet other families that loved the ocean.
 It’s crazy to think that’s how Kids Sea Camp started on a bar napkin on the beach, but it did.

-So, in 2000, Kids Sea Camp started in Curacao with only seven families and one resort.
-The perfect family vacation!
+In 2000, Kids Sea Camp began in Curacao with just seven families and one resort.
+It’s the perfect family vacation!
 “If I could save time in a bottle,” as the old Jim Croce song goes, I would like to capture and savor some of the special moments I have spent at Kids Sea Camps.
-Or, like our company slogan is, “Give them a week they will remember forever.”
+Or, as our company slogan says, “Give them a week they will remember forever.”
 See our forever moments!

-A moment that comes to my mind is the first Kids Sea Camp when Melissa Pascal, just six at the time, arrived at our first event with her mom, Carolyn Pascal.
+A moment that comes to mind is the first Kids Sea Camp, when Melissa Pascal, then just six years old, arrived at our first event with her mom, Carolyn Pascal.
 Melissa was excited to meet my two children, Jennifer, 4, and Robbie, 6.
 I knew a real connection with the kids transcended a typical vacation.
 I knew at that moment this would be a journey of friendships and memories to last a lifetime.
 From then to now, it’s been a fantastic journey, full of discovery and adventure.

-So many moments come to mind when thinking of the Bahamas, Curacao, and Honduras are beautiful blurs of dolphins and diving.
-Fiji returns me to the unforgettable emotions of a thrilled family Thanksgiving in paradise.
+So many moments come to mind when thinking of the Bahamas, Curacao, and Honduras, which are beautiful blurs of dolphins and diving.
+Fiji takes me back to the unforgettable emotions of a thrilling family Thanksgiving in paradise.

 Growing up in Kids Sea Camp

-It’s beautiful how the kids have grown, and the families stay in touch.
-Grand Cayman was once upon a time, my home and where Robbie was born.
+It’s beautiful how the kids have grown and the families stay in touch.
+Grand Cayman was once my home, and where Robbie was born.
 The moments shared include releasing turtles from the turtle farm and drawing their name from a fishbowl.
 So many years of dotting fun and parent poetry at Cobalt Coast Resort and Divetech. l love listening to Arie play the harp, Tom singing, and the sound of steel drums during the most beautiful sunsets.
 The joy on parents’ faces as they descend those magnificent walls.
 They watched the excitement on all the kids’ faces when they opened their own SeaLife Digital Cameras and wide-angle lenses and learned how to shoot.

 Our destinations